 The Examined Life - Stephen Grosz

 Unique insights into the human condition gathered from the author’s 20,000+ client sessions.
 Surprising, sensitive and profound.
+The client’s who share their stories will create lasting memories.

 The Gifts Of Imperfection - Brené Brown